Facebook and Social Media for Artists

-As the Internet continues to evolve and play an ever more central role in our lives, social networking websites, Facebook in particular, are rapidly becoming the single most effective ways to spread the word about your art.
+As the Internet continues to evolve and play an increasingly significant role in our lives, social media platforms like Facebook have become among the most effective ways to get the word out about your art.
 As with any communication model though, you have to know how to use it in order to reach the people you want to reach and get to where you want to go.
-Facebook is no panacea and just because you sign on doesn't automatically mean your art world profile is destined for success.
-The following list of do's, don'ts, recommendations and suggestions is designed to help you accomplish your art-related goals with maximal benefits to you and with minimum inconvenience or irritation to others...
+Facebook is no panacea and just because you have a page doesn't automatically mean your art world profile is destined for success.
+The following list of do's, don'ts, recommendations and suggestions is designed to help you accomplish your art-related goals with maximum benefits to you and minimum inconvenience or irritation to others...

 * Treat other people as you would in real life.
 Just because you can't see them and they can't see you is no reason to conduct yourself in a manner other than how you would conduct yourself if you were speaking to them in person.

 * Update regularly.
 Very few people will return to a page that's updated once a month or less.
 If they return at all, guess how often they'll return?
 About as often as you update... if that.

 * Decide why you're on Facebook and focus on that.
 What do you want people to know about you and your art?
 How do you intend to get your message across?
 What are your goals and expectations?
 The better you understand and maintain focus on your motivations and intentions, the better others will understand them as well.
 On the flip side, the more disjointed, confusing and unrelated your posts are, the fewer people will follow or friend you.